eddif/SeleniumTestAutomationFramework/README.md

 # Selenium Example - Using C#.NET, Selenium, SpecFlow (.NET version of Cucumber), and the NUnit Test Runner

 This solution demonstrates automated testing web pages with Selenium, C#.NET and NUnit.
 Also included is a seperate project to demonstrate how to tie in SpecFlow with Selenium.
+(NOTE: SpecFlow is WIP - may not be fully functional)

-Solution can also be used as a template for new Selenium test projects.
+Solution can also be used as a base template for new Selenium test projects.

 Tests are structured according to the Selenium Page Object Pattern.